mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

             -   [5.
 The introduction of maker types and side missions as affordances of my pedagogy to legitimise diversity](#the-introduction-of-maker-types-and-side-missions-as-affordances-of-my-pedagogy-to-legitimise-diversity)
             -   [6.
+The impact of constraints in design on agency](#the-impact-of-constraints-in-design-on-agency)
+            -   [6.
 Synthesis, potential of explicit structuring of identity formation / spaces for blending of repertoires](#synthesis-potential-of-explicit-structuring-of-identity-formation-spaces-for-blending-of-repertoires)